beaver-social/core/packages/lib/beaver-react/README.md

 # Beaver React SDK

 A React SDK for integrating with the Beaver Social platform.
+This SDK is a complete wrapper around the `@beaver/client` package and provides all of its functionality in a React-friendly way.

+## Features

+- Complete wrapping of `@beaver/client` - All types, functions, and modules are re-exported
+- React Context Provider for easy integration
+- React Hooks for accessing all client functionality
+- TypeScript support with full type definitions

 ## Installation